How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - Tap on the text Cloud Connect Advanced - (CCA).

-- Enter a unique name for every CCA or leave the default name 'CCA x' where 'x' starts with the number 1 fo the first CCA added to a system.
+- Enter a unique name for every CCA or leave the default name 'CCA x' where 'x' starts with the number 1 for the first CCA added to a system.

 - Note, Using a physical location as a CCA name can help site owners locate it years later, such as 'Garage Cloud Connect'.

-- Enter the number of gateways that are connected to the CCA.
-This must be accurate as all gateways must be detected for Discovery to start finding Tigo module level panel electronics (MLPE), that is optimizers.
+- Enter the number of TAPs that are connected to the CCA.
+This must be accurate as all TAPs must be detected for Discovery to start finding Tigo TS4 units.

 - Enter the CCA serial number(s) manually or by scanning the CCA bar code by taping the word 'scan' in the section Cloud Connect Advanced Serial Number, as shown in the below screen shot: